Matthew Chapter Six

 Matthew 6:5

-'And when you pray, do not be like the hypocrites, for they love to pray in the synagogues and on the street corners to be seen by others.
-Truly I tell you, they have received their reward in full.'
+"When you pray, don't be like the hypocrites, who love to pray standing in the synagogues and on street corners, so that people can see them.
+Yes!
+I tell you, they have their reward already!

 The second act of the righteous is praying and, once again, we see that it is not if but when we pray.
 The religious leaders of the day would make a big show of praying loud and in public so that everyone would see how righteous they were.
 The same type of thing happens even today in the meetings.
 Once again, Jesus says that they have received the recognition that they were looking for and that is all they will receive.